paragonie/paseto/docs/03-Implementation-Guide/01-Payload-Processing.md

 *public* tokens), and generate a *local* token with the same key that any PASETO implementations will accept.

+## Optional Footer

+PASETO places no restrictions on the contents of the authenticated footer.
+The footer's contents **MAY** be JSON-encoded (as is the payload), but it doesn't have to be.

+The footer contents is intended to be free-form and application-specific.

+### Storing JSON in the Footer

+Implementations that allow users to store JSON-encoded objects in the footer **MUST** give users some mechanism to validate the footer before decoding.

+Some example parser rules include:

+1. Enforcing a maximum length of the JSON-encoded string.
+2. Enforcing a maximum depth of the decoded JSON object.
+   (Recommended default: Only 1-dimensional objects.)

+The motivation for these additional rules is to mitigate the following security risks:

+1. Stack overflows in JSON parsers caused by too much recursion.
+2. Denial-of-Service attacks enabled by hash-table collisions.

 ## Registered Claims

 The following keys are reserved for use within PASETO.
 Users SHOULD NOT write